The Gospel of Grace is a

 The reason for this is manifold, but not difficult to discern.

 It is however not our work to make personal judgments (I Corinthians 4:1-5), but to present what the Bible has to say, and show clashes between its glorious gospel of grace and whatever else assails, assaults, alters, compromises, qualifies or tortures it.
-Where a given person is, remains with the Lord.
-Notwithstanding, what the Lord does with departures from His singular lordship and gospel, He makes clear (as in II Peter 2, Jude, Luke 22:1-23, with emphasis on 22-23).
+Where a given person is spiritually sited, past all appearance, but not all declaration, remains with the Lord.
+Notwithstanding, what the Lord does with departures from His singular lordship and gospel, He makes in His designations, very clear (as in II Peter 2, Jude, Luke 22:1-23, with emphasis on 22-23).

-If by Paul we are told, with the elders of Ephesus, as in Acts 20, that wolves are coming to gobble up the flock, we do not need unduly to dwell on their numbers or the lambs, though the facts are important as an outward testimony and a subject for mourning.
+What then ?
+If by Paul we are told, with the elders of Ephesus, as in Acts 20, that wolves are coming to gobble up the flock, we do not need unduly to dwell on their numbers or the lambs, though the facts are important as an outward testimony and a subject for mourning and realisation.
 We do need to dwell on what has animated this assault, and seeing as in all things what the Bible has to say, avoid its roll call of errors, and as we may, warn or exhort others concerning such deviations from the Bible; for the Gospel is not subject to man, but man is given it not only freely but as the best of medicine, without other option.
 When God pardons, it is on His own terms.

 That these are glorious is a marvel; and therefore, to circumvent, add or invade them at any point is potentially fatal.